DN1524/frontend-nanodegree-arcade-game/README.md

 - All bugs in the game have random speeds and randomly changes directions going from right to left or left to right.
 - All bugs randomly change color, but the color is just for looks.
 It does NOT change the bug in any way.

+NOTE: This is not the final version of the game.

 ## Download/installation

-To get a copy of this game, you can fork it from my GitHub, then you can clone it with GIT clone on a command propmt such as Git Bash, to your machine from YOUR fork of the game and can play it locally.
+- You can fork it from my GitHub, then you can clone it with GIT clone on a command propmt such as Git Bash, to your machine from YOUR fork of the game and can play it locally.

+- You can download the game staright from GitHub by clicking the green button that says "Clone or download" on the right hand side of the page.
+If you do this then :

+1. You will get a zipped folder with all the game's files.
+2. Extract files to a specified file destination on you computer.
+3. If all goes well, you can open the game's index.html file with a web browser such as Google Chrome or FireFox to play the game.

 ## Contributors